 Sample characteristics

-The sample was predominantly non-Hispanic white, most participants had at least a high school education, and most lived in urban settings (Table 1).
+The sample was predominantly non-Hispanic white, most participants had at least a high school education, and lived in urban settings (Table 1).
 Social isolation was associated with all individual demographic and health characteristics assessed (Table 1).
 Males were more socially isolated than females (Table 2).

 Social isolation and mortality